-The Township of St. Clair and the LAWSS operate their facilities in accordance with the Provincial Drinking Water System Regulation 170/03, introduced in June 2003 under the Safe Drinking Water Act, 2002.
-The new regulation updated Ontario Regulation 459/00 which set standards for all publicly operated water systems in the Province.
+The Township of St. Clair and LAWSS operate their facilities in accordance with the Provincial Drinking Water Systems Regulation 170/03, introduced in June 2003 under the Safe Drinking Water Act, 2002.
 Among the requirements of the regulation is the production of an Annual Report summarizing the results of water quality testing and an Annual Summary Report outlining the general operation of the water system.

 The reports and detailed test results are available at the St. Clair Civic Centre, 1155 Emily Street, Mooretown, Ontario.
-The Annual Report may also be viewed on the internet at stclairtownship.ca.
-Copies of LAWSS test results and reports, and the regulations and standards are also available for review.
-If you have any questions concerning this report or the operation of the St. Clair Water System, please call the, Coordinator of Operations Water/Wastewater, Chris Westbrook or the Water/Wastewater Specialist, Nova VanderSlagt at 519-867-2125.
+The Annual Report may also be viewed on the internet at stclairtownship.ca